-International Public Relations Theory consists of three components: International Public Relations Theory (70%), Campaign Analytics (20%) and Multi-platform Content (10%).
+International Public Relations Theory consists of three components: International Public Relations Theory (80%), Media Law (20%) and Multi-platform Content (non-assessed).

 The largest component, International Public Relations Theory charts the historical development of international PR, explores the emerging areas of the industry and considers topical areas such as ethics and corporate social responsibility.
 Students will also build a greater understanding of organisations and the need for effective public relations to be practiced at strategic management level.

 Media Law - The idea behind this component is to introduce students, who have no background knowledge, to some of the legal issues they may encounter in the PR and communication industry.
 A number of legal topics and the areas of law chosen for consideration are all relevant to the work you may expect to carry out once in employment.

 Multi-Platform Content teaches the key techniques to produce content for a number of internal and external media formats.
 Despite the proliferation of media channels that require different writing styles, deadlines and immediacy of content, the skills required to tell a story are still key to engaging an audience and the component will develop students that can write for a number of different platforms including newsletters, news releases, feature articles, blog posts, website content and even tweets.